-DIPlib has to be initialised before use and also requires some clean up operations after use.
+DIP lib and dipIO have to be initialised before use and also require some clean up operations after use.

 3.1 Introduction

 Before DIPlib functions can be used, the library needs to be initialised.
 This is achieved by calling the following function: